XFINITY Home Security ReviewBy - 01/04/2019

 As already mentioned, home security through Comcast requires high-speed internet.
 However, XFINITY internet service is not required.
 I tell you this because you have a choice.
 You can use your own internet provider and pay a little more, or you can bundle your TV, internet, and home security system together for a discount.
 The good news is that the introductory price will lower your total cost of ownership for an entire year.
 The bad news is that the introductory price will expire before your two-year contract ends.
 Without a bundle, the price of service will depend on the equipment and services you choose.

 Comcast is currently calling their offer “Home Secure.”
 In the past, they had two packages: 300 and 350.
 Home Secure is 100% identical to the original 300 package.
-It’s interesting to note that they’ve also added verbiage indicating that the pricing for the 300 package is a “starting point.”
+It’s interesting to note that they’ve also added verbiage indicating that the pricing for Home Secure is a “starting point.”
 From what I’ve gathered, this has more to do with equipment cost than it does service.
 If you bundle service, you will pay $29.99 for the first year.
 Without bundling your services together for a discount, Home Secure starts at $39.95 per month and covers almost all of Comcast’s home security and automation services.
 The monthly fee will only increase if you choose to add continuous video recording and your upfront fee will only increase if you choose to add extra equipment.
 Why would you want more equipment?
 There are two reasons.

 - You might want to cover a larger home or a larger portion of your home.